-First Offense: 1 ASD/BSD Detention

-Second Offense: 3-5 ASD/BSD Detentions
+First Offense: 1 ASD/BSD Detention Second Offense: 3-5 ASD/BSD Detentions

-Third Offense: 1 day of ISS

 Fourth Offense: 1-3 days Out-of-School Suspension

 Dishonesty/Cheating/Plagiarism

 Any act of lying, whether verbal or written, including forgery and plagiarism.
 Students who cheat and students who allow others to cheat from their work will receive the same consequences for their actions.
 Plagiarism is defined as using another person's written work as your own personal work and expecting to receive credit on that work.
 These actions will incur no credit for assignment/test or nullification of forged document.